 I like hanging out in the background.
 I like having to be only one or two things at a time, some surface level traits, a few characteristics.
-Long Nose And A Stern Mouth; Friendly Eyes And Arthritic Hands; A Gruff Voice That Tells Of Loss.
+Long Nose And A Stern Mouth, Friendly Eyes And Arthritic Hands, A Gruff Voice That Tells Of Loss.
 These things are simple.
 These things are uni-dimensional.
 These things are short and sweet, and that's fine by me.

 Now, I can accidentally wear mismatched socks without it being some kind of character trait signifying my oddness.
-An oddness which will metastasize into a gorgeous-but-quirky love interest, quirky meaning Zooey Deschanel, meaning that whomever I fall in love with will look like Zooey Deschanel, and laugh like Zooey Deschanel, and play the ukulele like Zooey Deschanel, and break my heart like Zooey Deschanel, because these stories have such limited imagination that any guy with mismatched socks must want Zooey Deschanel and her white, white skin and her arranged clumsiness.
+An oddness which will metastasize into a gorgeous-but-quirky love interest, quirky meaning Zooey Deschanel, meaning whomever I fall in love with will look like Zooey Deschanel, and laugh like Zooey Deschanel, and play the ukulele like Zooey Deschanel, and break my heart like Zooey Deschanel, because these stories have such limited imagination that any guy with mismatched socks must want Zooey Deschanel and her white, white skin and her arranged clumsiness.
 Well, guess what?
-After you've been matched with seventeen Zooey Deschanel's, she just doesn't make it happen anymore and maybe she never made it happen at all and it was just that extracorporeal desire again, flooding your body and making you think, "She might be the One for you, the One who you've been waiting for, the One who will make your relentless Protagonism worth it," and guess what, she doesn't, and guess what, she still breaks your heart every time.
+After you've been matched with seventeen Zooey Deschanel's, she just doesn't make it happen anymore, and maybe she never made it happen at all and it was just that extracorporeal desire again, flooding your body and making you think, "She might be the One for you, the One you've been waiting for, the One who will make your relentless Protagonism worth it," and guess what, she doesn't, and guess what, she still breaks your heart every time.

-It always turned out that the story was about me.
+It always turned out the story was about me.
 Me being selfish and overcoming that.
-Me having some kind of epiphany that made me get a grip on my life and succeed.
+Me having some kind of epiphany, making me get a grip on my life and succeed.
 Me progressively maturing.
 Even if I ended up happy, it was ultimately about me, me, me.
 It wasn't ever about Zooey Deschanel or our love.
 It always was about how I caused it to fail, or masked my hurt too much, or wasn't caring and compassionate enough.
 Because any decision I made, any decision I was pushed to make, seemed to drive her away from me, or me away from her, and even though I never really wanted to be with her in the first place, there I would be at the end of the story, feeling estranged, having to do that end of the story thing where you dip a toe into the possibility of what extends beyond the story, the implied extrapolation.
 But over time I began to fake that ending, fake that hope.
 There is no endearing, optimistic coda.